Package 'gfwr'

 confidences

 Only useful when event_type = "PORT_VISIT".
 Confidence levels of port visits.
+Possible values: 2, 3, or 4.
 Low-confidence port visits (confidence 1) are not available for download.
 See the API documentation for more details

 key